magento/devdocs/guides/v2.2/config-guide/prod/prod_perf-optimize.md

 	opcache.memory_consumption=64
 	opcache.max_accelerated_files=60000

-We recommend enabling PHP APCu extension for maximum performance.
+We recommend enabling the [PHP APCu extension][php-apcu] for maximum performance.
+This extension caches file locations for opened files, increasing performance for Magento server calls (including pages, ajax calls, and endpoints).
 Edit your `apcu.ini` file to include the following:

 	extension=apcu.so